 Fay Jones School of Architecture and Design at the University of Arkansas

-While additional details are forthcoming, the Fay Jones School of Architecture and Design has added virtual lectures from Sara Jensen Carr, Mira Henry, Marion Weiss and Michael Manfredi, Lesley Lokko, Michelle Joan Wilkinson, and Irene Cheng to its event calendar for fall 2020.
+Centered around the theme of Equity in the Built Environment, the Fay Jones School of Architecture and Design’s Zoom Webinar-based 2020 fall lecture series includes talks from Sara Jensen Carr, Mira Henry, Marion Weiss and Michael Manfredi, Lesley Lokko, Michelle Joan Wilkinson, and Irene Cheng.
+All lectures are free and open to the public.

 Harvard Graduate School of Design